dchaplinsky/translit-ua/README.rst

 - UkrainianNational1996 (Codified by Committee on Issues of Legal Terminology in 1996)
 - UkrainianPassport2004Alt (Yet another alternative that was sometimes used in Ukrainian passport in 2004-2007)

+Translit-ua also has 6 transliteration tables for Russian language:

+- RussianGOST2006 (The Russian Federations's GOST from 2006)
+- RussianSimple (Simple one)
+- RussianICAO (DOC9303 from ICAO, International Civil Aviation Organization)
+- RussianTelegram (Russian standard for international telegrams from 2001)
+- RussianInternationalPassport (One that was used for international passports 1997-2010)
+- RussianDriverLicense (One that is used for driver licenses since 2000)

+The minor difference in those tables is that common apostrophe sign ' is used in every table.

+For convinience all ukrainian tables are listed in ALL_UKRAINIAN variable and all russian tables are listed in ALL_RUSSIAN variable.
+In ALL_TRANSLITERATIONS variable you might find the full list of tables.

-Translit-ua works with python 2.6+ and python 3+ and has doctests.
+Translit-ua works with python 2.6+ and python 3+ and has good doctests coverage.

 Installation
 ==================================